Creating a Career Development Plan: Tips and Strategies

 - Specific tasks to help self-development

-- Books and publications relevant to your business that provide more knowledge
+- Publishing and books that are relevant to your business that provide more knowledge

 Implement Your Plan